TaoishTechy/Temple-OS-AGI-Emergence/Games/README.md

 ## Overview

-Each game integrates with the AGI framework (located in `/Apps/`) to enhance the AGI's understanding of complex systems, ethical decision-making, and emotional resilience.
+Each game integrates with the AGI framework (located in the root directory `/`) to enhance the AGI's understanding of complex systems, ethical decision-making, and emotional resilience.
 The games leverage TempleOS's minimalist environment, supporting 640x480 16-color VGA, 512MB RAM, and 60FPS rendering.
 Biblical themes (e.g., Eden, Noah's Ark, celestial heavens) align with TempleOS's divine purpose, making these games both educational for the AGI and spiritually resonant.

 ### Games